oradyvan/iSnowFlakes/README.md

 iSnowFlakes
 ===========

-Snow flakes generator for iOS with sample.
+Snow flakes generator for iOS with a Demo App.
 Every snow flake is unique!